littlefattiger/littlefattiger.github.io/_posts/2019-11-10-Deep-learning-with-python-2019.md

 my_slice = train_images[10:100, 0:28, 0:28]
 my_slice = train_images[:, 7:-7, 7:-7]
 ```
 It also talk about batch axis or batch dimension.
+It also talks about different data and it dimension from 2D to 5D.
+2D Vector data; 3D Timeseries data; 4D image; 5D Video.